anirbanpalDSC/DSC530_FinalProject/README.md

 [(Back to top)](#table-of-contents)
 To execute this project, you will need the following applications
 * Python 3
-* Any R editor, e.g. R Studio, Jupyter or any other notebook
+* Jupyter or any other notebook or Python editor.

 ### Installation
 [(Back to top)](#table-of-contents)